WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 In 1969, a year after graduating from Harvard Law School, I was asked to appear on a new public television show to argue one side of an important public question.
 I undertook this responsibility for thirteen episodes during its first season, returning to the show one more time in 1979.
 The show, which earned both the Peabody Award and four Emmys, was called *The Advocates*.
 It grew out of the belief by Harvard Law School Professor Roger Fisher that television could help illuminate important issues in public affairs by using the adversary format of a trial, and its capacity for individual advocacy – including witness examination and cross- examination – in the court of public opinion of viewers at home.

-I have been invited by the Mellon Project at WGBH, and also the Harvard Negotiation Law Review, to provide some background on the show.
-In that work, I have drawn on my own memories, as well as from some of the documentary history which is available from Roger Fisher’s personal files in the Historical and Special Collections at the Harvard Law School Library, and materials provided by WGBH.
+I have been invited by the Mellon Project at GBH, and also the Harvard Negotiation Law Review, to provide some background on the show.
+In that work, I have drawn on my own memories, as well as from some of the documentary history which is available from Roger Fisher’s personal files in the Historical and Special Collections at the Harvard Law School Library, and materials provided by GBH.

-Thanks to technical assistance from WGBH and Allison Pekel, Coordinator for the Mellon Project, I have also been able to excerpt some short clips from several *Advocates* episodes from 1970, 1971, and 1979.
+Thanks to technical assistance from GBH and Allison Pekel, Coordinator for the Mellon Project, I have also been able to excerpt some short clips from several *Advocates* episodes from 1970, 1971, and 1979.
 These clips help illustrate some aspects of my own experience, as well as Roger Fisher’s skill at advocacy and explanation, and some of the changes in the show that took place over the ten years it was broadcast throughout the country.

 The episodes on the Open Vault date primarily from the later years of the program, but a few were recorded during the first season when I was with the show.
 The Open Vault episodes have an unusual feature in that a viewer can read the transcript and click on a link which, after some time for loading, will take the viewer to that portion of the video from that show.

 In the article itself, as noted above, you will find excerpts from episodes of the show, which are available on the Open Vault, and these clips will help illustrate points that are made in the article.
 In the box below are instructions on how to view the clips and return to the article.

-When *The Advocates* was finishing its fourth, and what then appeared to be its final season, because of funding problems for public television that were unrelated to the show itself, WGBH published a retrospective about the show entitled *THE CASE FOR THE ADVOCATES* (1973), provided to me by WGBH.
+When *The Advocates* was finishing its fourth, and what then appeared to be its final season, because of funding problems for public television that were unrelated to the show itself, GBH published a retrospective about the show entitled *THE CASE FOR THE ADVOCATES* (1973), provided to me by GBH.
 Finally, in a separate file are listed these and other resources about Professor Fisher and the author.

 I hope that new viewers of these episodes might find that while *The Advocates* is no longer telecast, many of the shows will still provide food for thought, just as they did for viewers over forty years ago.
 While some of the issues debated on *The Advocates* are now decided, others are still very much with us today.

 But first, before more of the story, here is how the Vanderbilt Library, which has a collection of hard copy materials about *The Advocates*, describes the show:

 >
-“*The Advocates* was a public television network presentation of KCET, Los Angeles and WGBH, Boston made possible by grants from the Corporation for Public Broadcasting and the Ford Foundation.
+“*The Advocates* was a public television network presentation of KCET, Los Angeles and GBH, Boston made possible by grants from the Corporation for Public Broadcasting and the Ford Foundation.
 The purpose of the series was to stimulate public participation, and understanding, by focusing on realistic choices that must be made in the future, by having both sides of the question presented, and by demonstrating the interest which public officials have in both reasoned arguments and the views of their constituents.
 Having a one hour time slot, the program topics varied depending on current news and concerns of the public.
 The program ran from October 5, 1969 through May 23, 1974; then again bi-weekly from January 26, 1978, through September 9, 1979.”

 What follows is an attempt to fill in more of the background and details of the show.